SchoolOfCode/project-guidelines/project-week.md

 - Use your user personas to craft a user journey and experience that stands out and solves the problem you set out to solve
 - We want to see a custom front-end experience, and hear the reasons why you've chosen to design it like this
-- The look, feel, and brand of the product / app should all align and we'd like to hear the reasons you've decided this was the right approach
+- The look, feel, and brand of the product/app should all align and we'd like to hear the reasons you've decided this was the right approach
 - Animations/customisations can make a big difference in user experience - make sure you highlight these in your presentations if you implement them

 ## Diagram depicting how your stack is set up